Did you know? There are over 200,000 species of bees in the world and only a handful make raw honey.

 It’s proven to be effective as a treatment for Helicobacter pylori (H. pylori) bacteria, though, a common cause of stomach ulcers.
 It is also known to fight nausea and indigestion because it does not ferment in the stomach.

-Try making a digestion-boosting drink by mixing a teaspoon of lemon juice, raw apple cider vinegar, and raw honey into a tall glass of water and drink two or three times daily.
+Try making a digestion-boosting drink by mixing a teaspoon of lemon juice, raw apple cider vinegar, and raw honey into a tall glass of water and drinking two or three times daily.
 Add a little freshly squeezed ginger root juice if nausea is an issue.

 There you have it.
 These amazing honey fixes work.